45 Notable alumni of

 -

 Mark John Banker is an American football coach.
-Banker is currently the safeties coach at Washington State University.
+Banker last coached safeties at Washington State University from 2021-2022.
 He was previously the assistant head coach and inside linebackers coach at the University of Hawaii.
 Previously, he served the defensive coordinator of the Nebraska Cornhuskers, the Oregon State Beavers and the San Diego Chargers.

 -